 Finding a job

 I had no idea what was awaiting me upon completion of the TEFL course at TtMadrid.
 I had the intention of staying in the city and finding work teaching English but was not sure how it would all fit into place, for example, if there would be a language barrier, if people would hire me without experience, etc. I needn’t have worried.
-There are plenty of teaching jobs in Madrid.
-Despite high unemployment rates in Spain, there is a constant, if not nowadays heightened, need for qualified English teachers, which is great news for us!
+There are plenty of teaching jobs in Madrid and a constant, if not nowadays heightened, need for qualified English teachers, which is great news for us!
 The guys at Tt, as well as grads who came into the school, reassured us that there was plenty of work to go round which was a real comfort.
 I remember thinking ‘well if they can do it, so can I’–and I was right.

 As promised, TtMadrid helped with every step of finding a job.
 First of all, they made sure that we were all aware of the opportunities available; the different types of work, interview techniques, what to do when a Spaniard calls you on the packed metro but you neither understand a word they’re saying nor know what to reply.
 Secondly, they helped us create a CV suited to teaching.
 Finally, they blasted out our CV to their list of over 300 contacts.
 Personally, I waited a week or so after the course for them to send my CV because I wanted a week break before the onslaught of interviews.
 Others, however, had theirs sent out the last day of the course and were setting up interviews before we knew it.
 In all honesty, I am glad that I waited because I was not fully prepared for what was to come.